Nepiki/Guides/Shadow-Hearts.md

 Obtain all treasure found in the Plains (not including Zhaoyang Village)
 ```

 There are 5 treasures here.
+Some are tricky to find.
+If you can't find everything refer to a guide of your liking.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/288370.png">